Giladabudi6/OnlineMovies/README.md

 This system offers a comprehensive platform for managing a movie library and subscriptions.
 Registered users can perform various actions based on their assigned permissions, including creating, viewing, updating, and deleting movies and subscriptions.
 The system also includes advanced user management with defined access levels and permissions.

 ### User Permissions

+The system incorporates a robust authentication process to ensure only authorized users or administrators can access specific functionalities.
+New users created by the administrator must complete an initial registration on the login page to set their password.

 The system supports a detailed permission system, including the following permissions: